theRAPTLab/gsgo/docs/01-architecture/02-modularity.md

 * If it's not persistent data or transient state, it is probably **localized data**.
 Examples are temporary variables and **derived data structures** that are built from the persistant  that is either temporary variablesused inside a function or module to keep track of stuff.
 They are not saved as part of persistent data because they can be regenerated on next load.
 * One form of derived data that *CAN* be thought of as persistent is the **application state**

+---

+## Handling Application-specific Logic

+*This is an **EVOLVING SPECIFICATION** as we make sure the pattern makes sense to everyone*

+Components and modules access state through the limited  `UR` interface for reading, writing, and subscribing to state changes.
+Appcore module authors can access additional methods to do the behind-the-scenes data manipulation that needs doing, and provide application-specific methods to do the work of a controller/viewmodel.

+### Background

+Originally our major modules **SIM**, **RENDER**, and **INPUT** were designed to run completely independently of each other so they could be moved easily to the server.
+Unfortunately this is no longer the case, as there was no clear pattern established for doing this cleanly without polluting DATACORE with cross-module dependencies.

+This is what APPCORE helps with.
+In addition to providing a home for groups of application state, an APPCORE module can also hold derivative cross-module logic and data structures because they are *SPECIFIC TO AN IMPLEMENTATION* (the application with its required features).

+**Rules of Thumb:**

+* An APPCORE module can freely import a DATACORE module that follows the strict "no dependency" criteria.

+* APPCORE modules can only be imported by the application itself, not by other modules.
+This can either be a `jsx` component file or an application helper module that has the program logic that is unrelated to GUI event and update handling.

+* APPCORE modules can make full use of UR PHASES and MESSAGING.
+It can also leverage the StateGroupMgr class to manage application-wide state that can be accessed from any other module in the system.

+### Managing State

+The `StateGroupMgr` class maintains a global `GSTATE` objects with a number of **keys** in it.
+When you create an instance of the class, you specify which keys you will be managing under a **group**.
+For example, the `ac-locales` appcore module manages a group called `locales` that contains keys like `localeId` and `locales`.

+The StateGroupMgr class can be used to maintain both **GUI state** (intended for direct mapping to your GUI framework) and **Application state** (intended to affect the operation of code, enabling features, etc).

+> It is important to remember that **data is not state** so **don't use state as a source of data truth** just because it seems handy.
+Use the `DATACORE` modules as the source of data truth; you will be *EXPLICITLY* converting GUI state TO data truth in your input processing routines and vice versa, but don't conflate them.
+You will confuse other developers and likely introduce dependencies that are difficult to debug.

+### Appcore Methods

+In addition to **state**, you can add methods related to **application logic**, **data transformation** and other **operations** that are specific to your application.

+You can safely import **major modules** such as **SIM**, **INPUT**, and **RENDER** as well as relevant **DATACORE** modules to create **derived data structures** that link these operations in whatever way needs doing.
+APPCORE is the _ONLY PLACE_  you should be be putting your module dependencies; if you add such dependencies to the DATACORE and MAJOR modules, you are making it difficult to cleanly port our code to the server.

+### Change Hooks

+Your appcore module can add a **data filter** function to inspect pending state changes coming through the UR public API.
+This is used to ensure that incoming data is in the right format before saving it.
+They are executed from the `UR.WriteState()` public method before data is written to state.
+A change hook is used to convert "string numbers" received from React to regular numbers in `ac-locales`.

+### Effect Hooks

+Your appcore module can add a **side effect** function to perform something after the state has been written.
+For example, you might need to update related state keys.
+An effect hook is used to handle autosaving to the database in `ac-locales`.

+### StateGroupMgr Methods

+These are for exclusive use by modules that create the instances of StateGroupMgr.
+The public interface is in `UR`.

+* `constructor( groupName )`
+* `initializeState( gql | obj )`
+* `hasKey( keyName )`
+* `updateKey( objOrKey, value )`
+* `  updateKeyProp(key, prop, value)`
+* `newStateObj( a, b, c )` - util to create a stateObj from passed values
+* `stateObj( ...keys )` return stateObj with specified group keys
+* `flatStateValue(key)` - return the value of a key (not wrapped in a stateObj)
+* `subscribe(stateHandler)`
+* `addChangeHook(filterFunc)`
+* `addEffectHook(effectFunc)`

+### Private StateGroupMgr Methods

+* `_getKey( key )`  - return the specified **raw** state key for *direct mutation*
+* `_handleChange(key, propOrValue, propValue)` - called from `UR.WriteState()`
+* `_smartUpdate(key, a, b)` - Main state update method. figures out which `updateKey` or `updateKeyProp` to use, also applies changeHooks
+* `_publishState(stateObj)` - send the stateObj to subscribers.
+This isn't automatically done by `_smartUpdate()` but it is when using `UR.WriteState()`